 The SEO world is discussing Structured data for several years.
-At the time of implementing this, Google, Bing, Yahoo and Yandex together think that it makes a great change in SEO.
-However, a very small percentage of people use structured data for SEO purpose.
+At the time of implementing this, Google, Bing, Yahoo, and Yandex together think that it makes a great change in SEO.
+However, a very small percentage of people use structured data for SEO purposes.
 The reason is the lack of knowledge about it.

 What is Structured Data?

 Structured data is any content that is in an organized form.
-If you have contents of irregular format, arranging it in to understandable tabular form can be considered as an organised one.
+If you have contents of irregular format, arranging it into understandable tabular form can be considered as an organized one.

 Consider an example given below:

 morning 7 am Gym